Hermite equivalence of polynomials: Finiteness theorems

 \end{thmalpha} In light of Theorem~\ref{Prop2.1}, Theorem~\ref{ThmC} implies a more precise, effective and quantitative variant of Hermite's result in Theorem~\ref{ThmB}.
 Theorem~\ref{ThmC} also provides a method to effectively determine in principle all polynomials $f \in \Z[X]$ of given degree $n \geq 2$ and given discriminant $D \neq 0$, up to $\GL_2(\Z)$-equivalence.

-As for monic polynomials, in the case $n=3$, Delone ($=\,$Delaunay) \cite{D1930} and Nagell~\cite{N1930} proved that there are only finitely many $\Z$-equivalence classes of irreducible monic cubic polynomials in $\Z[X]$ with given nonzero discriminant.
-The first general \emph{effective} result was proved by Gy\H{o}ry~\cite{Gy1973} for monic polynomials of given discriminant, where the degree need \emph{not} be fixed: \begin{thmalpha}[Gy\H{o}ry~\cite{Gy1973}] Then there are only finitely many $\Zz$-equivalence classes of monic polynomials in $\Zz[X]$ with given discriminant $D \neq 0$, and a full set of representatives of these classes can be effectively determined. \end{thmalpha}
+For monic polynomials there are finiteness results for $\Z$-equivalence, which do not follow directly from the results on the weaker $\GL_2(\Z )$-equivalence for arbitrary polynomials mentioned above.
+In the case $n=3$, Delone ($=\,$Delaunay) \cite{D1930} and Nagell ($=\,$Nagel) \cite{N1930} proved that there are only finitely many $\Z$-equivalence classes of irreducible monic cubic polynomials in $\Z[X]$ with given nonzero discriminant.
+The first general \emph{effective} result for monic polynomials, was proved by Gy\H{o}ry~\cite{Gy1973} for monic polynomials of given nonzero discriminant, where the degree need \emph{not} be fixed: \begin{thmalpha}[Gy\H{o}ry~\cite{Gy1973}] There are only finitely many $\Zz$-equivalence classes of monic polynomials in $\Zz[X]$ with given discriminant $D \neq 0$, and a full set of representatives of these classes can be effectively determined. \end{thmalpha}

 We also mention the following theorem, which is an improved version of a quantitative result of Gy\H{o}ry~\cite{Gy0974} on monic polynomials with given degree and given nonzero discriminant.

 \begin{thmalpha}[ {Evertse and Gy\H{o}ry,~\cite[Theorem 6.6.2]{EGy2017}}] Let $f\in\Z[X]$ be a monic polynomial of degree $n\geq 2$ and discriminant $D\neq 0$.
 Then $f$ is $\Z$-equivalent to a polynomial $f^*$ for which